 Ongoing software quality validation lowers the possibility of experiencing the disruptions that come from discovering critical issues late in the deployment cycle.
 These tools assess functionality, performance, and security to ensure every code change meets the established quality standards.

-This proactive approach minimizes the likelihood of regressions, which in turn reduces the need for extensive manual testing.
+This proactive approach minimizes the likelihood of regressions, reduces the need for extensive manual testing, and shows exactly how to improve QA process through test automation.

 3. Automate test maintenance

-Test maintenance is one of the most time/effort-consuming things in Quality Assurance.
+Test maintenance is one of the most time/effort-consuming things in Quality Assurance, which makes improving QA process initiatives critical for scaling fast-moving teams.
 The modern software development pace is so fast that you need to assemble a dedicated manual testing team for just one app.
 And just think of weeding out candidates, investing in their training, etc. Yet, even those problems are not exclusive.

 Complex microservice architectures force testers to tease out intricate dependencies.
 Considering 35-45% test script obsolescence per quarter, this requires significant manual intervention.
 What else?